pscholl/grtool/doc/predict.md

 -t, --type [classification, timeseries, regression, unlabelled] :   Force the interpretation of the input format to be one of the list.

+-s, --segment [N]
+:   greedy confidence segmentation, capture a window of at least N samples and consume samples until the classifier rejects the window as NULL, defaults to 0 which disables this

+-p, --passthrough
+:   enable pass-though mode for greedy segmentation mode, labels are a combination of groundtruth and current prediction printed with each line of data

 # EXAMPLES